 If you are a manager concerned about the stress levels of your team, please refer to our Promoting Wellbeing page.

 Stress is our emotional and physical response to pressure and is a normal part of life.
 We all experience stress from time to time.
 Being aware of your levels of stress can be useful.
-This awareness can highlight if there is something which we need to address.
+This awareness can highlight if there is something which you need to address.
 However, too much stress can start to get on top of us and interfere with our lives.

-Knowing that you may be experiencing higher levels of stress can often be difficult to realise.
+Knowing that you may be experiencing higher levels of stress than usual can often be difficult to realise.
 Everyone responds differently to stress, so being aware of your own responses is invaluable.